 If you’ve been in an auto accident in Cleveland you are facing a stressful and challenging situation.
 You probably have a lot of questions and concerns about what to do next and what laws and requirements may apply to your circumstances.
-The best thing to do is to contact a skilled Cleveland, Ohio, auto accident attorney at the Chester Law Group to learn everything you need to know.
+The best thing to do is to contact a skilled Cleveland, Ohio, auto accident attorney at the Ohio Car Accident Lawyers to learn everything you need to know.
 Having said that, we can certainly get you started with some of the most important information about the laws and requirements in Cleveland, OH, auto accident claims, today.

 Be Aware of the Statute of Limitations on Your Cleveland Auto Accident Claim

 The statute of limitations on any personal injury claim refers to how much time you have to litigate the case after the incident occurs.
 In a Cleveland auto accident claim, that time limit is two years, both for injuries and property damage.
 That statute of limitations concerns how long you have to litigate the case, filing a lawsuit.
 When you pursue an auto accident claim with an auto insurance company, the statute of limitations does not apply to this claim.
 However, it does impact the claim.
 The auto insurance company is motivated to negotiate for a fair settlement in order to avoid litigation.
 If you run out the statute of limitations, then this motivation is no longer there, and you are unlikely to get a fair settlement.
 To avoid this situation, make sure that you get started on your claim quickly.

 Ohio is a Comparative Fault State for Auto Accident Claims and Insurance Requirements